How to use System Restore in Windows 10, 8 or 8.1

 7. Click Next on the Confirm Restore Point Selection window you see now.

 Note: Windows XP will shut down as part of the System Restore process.
 Make sure to save any files you open before proceeding.

-Now you can check to see if System Restore fixed whatever Windows XP problem you were trying to fix.
-If not, you can always try an earlier restore point, if you have one.
+Now you can check to see if System Restore fixed whatever Windows XP problem you were trying to improve.
+If not, you can always try an earlier restore point if you have one.
 If System Restore makes things worse, you can always undo it.